bjucps/cps110-thinkcspy/_sources/06-MoreFlow/SentinelValuesAndValidation.rst

     print('Average price per item: $', average)

 There are still a few problems with this program.
+Modify it to correct them:

 * If you enter a negative number, it will be added to the total and count.
-Modify the code so that negative numbers give an error message instead (but don't end the loop) Hint: ``elif`` is your friend.
+Modify the code so that negative numbers give an error message instead (but don't end the loop).
+Hint: ``elif`` is your friend.
 * If you enter zero the first time you are asked for a price, the loop will end, and the program will try to divide by zero.
 Use an ``if``/``else`` statement outside the loop to avoid the